Jane Johnson Endsley

-Jane Johnson Endsley (1848–1933) was a successful Dallas businesswomen and community leader.
+Jane Johnson Endsley (c.
+1848–1933) was a successful Dallas businesswomen and community leader.
 A former slave, Endsley eventually ran one of the city's largest railroad-yard coal and log businesses.

 Biography

 Endsley was born into slavery in Jefferson, where she worked on a plantation.
 In 1862, she married Moses Calloway, and the two moved to Rowlett.
 The couple started out as sharecroppers, but eventually owned their own farm.
 Together, they had eleven children.